Here's how, where, and how long to store "fridge foods."

-- Raw beef, chicken, or turkey can keep in the refrigerator for 2 to 3 days.
-Properly frozen, chicken can keep for about one year, ground beef for 2 to 3 months, and steak for about 6 months.
+- Raw beef, chicken, or turkey can keep in the refrigerator for 2 to 4 days.
+Properly frozen, chicken can keep for about 6 months, ground beef for 2 to 3 months, and cuts of pork, lamb or veal for about 8 to 12 months.
 To freeze, wrap tightly in aluminium foil or freezer paper.

 Fish and seafood need to be handled with care to prevent cross-contamination.

 - Refrigerate fish as soon as possible.
 Take a cooler if you'll be driving around with fish before heading home.

 - If refrigerating, put fish in a baking dish filled with ice and place it on the bottom shelf of the refrigerator.
 Refresh the ice a couple of times each day.
 Fridge fish will keep for a couple of days.

 - If freezing, wrap fish in plastic and stow it in the coldest part of the freezer.
 Lean fish, like cod, will keep for 6 months in the freezer, whereas fattier fish, like salmon, will keep for 2 months.
 Frozen shellfish will last about 2 to 4 months.

 Dairy products need quick refrigeration to stay fresh and unspoiled and to beat the expiry date deadline.

 - Milk will quickly sour if kept at room temperature.
 Even inside the fridge, milk should be kept in a consistently cool spot, which means the door shelves are a no-no (all that opening and closing can expose the milk to the warmer air outside).